ifilot/bramble/paper/paper.md

 indices is encountered is recorded and bundled into a string representation.
 A schematic depiction of the CNA algorithm is given in \autoref{fig:cna_algo}.

-For a large number of stable surface terminations of FCC, HCP, BCC and SC type of crystals the CNA fingerprints have been established and collected in a convenient fingerprint library.
+For a large number of stable surface terminations of face-centered cubic (FCC), hexagonal close-packed (HCP), body-centered cubic (BCC) and simple cubic (SC) type of crystals the CNA fingerprints have been established and collected in a convenient fingerprint library.
 When a CNA fingerprint is known, the corresponding label is offered by the program which helps the user in the identification of the surface atom.
 This pattern library can be easily extended using a command-line utility `brambletool`.

 ![Schematic depiction of the CNA algorithm.
 (1) Geometry of a Cobalt
     (11-21) surface termination.
 For the highlighted atom, the CNA